FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 float32float

-float32 with tag orm:"unsigned"float unsigned
+float32 with orm:"unsigned"float unsigned

 float64double

-float64 with tag orm:"unsigned"double unsigned
+float64 with orm:"unsigned"double unsigned

-float32,float64 with tag orm:"decimal=X,Y"decimal(X,Y)
+float32/float64 with orm:"decimal=X,Y"decimal(X,Y)

-float32,float64 with tag orm:"decimal=X,Y;unsigned"decimal(X,Y) unsigned
+float32/float64 with orm:"decimal=X,Y;unsigned"decimal(X,Y) unsigned

 Booleans